DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/Object_Detection_&_Segmentation/README.md

 # Getting Started

 The repository includes:
-* Source code of Mask R-CNN built on FPN and ResNet101.
+* Source code of Mask R-CNN built on FPN (Feature Pyramid Networks) and ResNet101.
 * Training code for MS COCO
 * Pre-trained weights for MS COCO
 * Jupyter notebooks to visualize the detection pipeline at every step